How To Build a World-Class Free Trial Landing Page

 • Examples of social proof on the homepage include logos, statistics, and the sentence “Join 1,500+ other scaling product-led organizations that are leading with experience.”

-The Appcues free trial registrations page is simple.
+The Appcues free trial registration is simple:

-Appcues's Free Trial Registration
+Appcues' Free Trial Registration

 Registration options with Appcue include: